 Naturally, patients have a ton of questions when it comes to getting a breast augmentation or mammoplasty.
-Not only is asking questions about what patients often refer to as a “boob job,” it’s encouraged!
+This includes questions about how breast implant size and shape can impact the procedure.

 Since a “boob job” is literally placing an implant or fat transfer inside the breast to increase the size, one of the most common questions we get from patients is about the actual size, shape, and material of breast implants.
-Understanding what exactly is being place inside your body can help settle any concerns about safety and health during and after a procedure.
+Understanding what exactly your surgeon will place inside your body can help settle any concerns about safety and health during and after a procedure.

-Plastic surgeons may have a preferred type of implant, but the patients needs and situation will be the most important factor when determining what type of implant to use.
+Plastic surgeons may have a preferred type of implant, but the patient’s needs and the situation will be the most important factor when determining what type of implant to use.

 Size, shape, and material composition varies greatly between manufacturers, models, and unique patient needs.
-As a result, the types of implants provided by the American Society of Plastic Surgeons and discussed here isn’t all inclusive, but it touches on the implants most widely recognized in the plastic surgery community.
+As a result, the types of implants we discuss here is not all-inclusive, but it touches on the implants that the plastic surgery community most widely recognizes.

 Saline breast implants

-Saline breast implants are filled with sterile salt water.
-What’s important to know about saline implant is that if the shell of the implant leaks, a saline implant will collapse and the saline will be absorbed and naturally expelled by the body.
+Saline breast implants are filled with sterile saltwater.
+What’s important to know about the saline implant is that if the shell of the implant leaks, a saline implant will collapse and the saline will be absorbed and naturally expelled by the body.

 Structured saline breast implants

-Very similar to the basic saline breast implant, the structured breast implant is filled with sterile salt water, and contains an inner structure which delivers a more natural feel to the breasts.
+Very similar to the basic saline breast implant, structured breast implants are filled with sterile saltwater.
+They also contain an inner structure which delivers a more natural feel to the breasts.

 Silicone breast implants